 TOURING THE PROPERTIES WITH YOUR REALTOR®

-When you do find a home that you like, just give your Realtor® a call and let him/her look the property up to give you some additional information that may only be available to the Realtor®.
+When you do find a home that you like, just give your Realtor® a call or text and let him/her look the property up to give you some additional information that may only be available to the Realtor®.
 Additionally, if your Realtor® is an experienced, full time agent, he/she may have already toured the properties you are interested in and can give you first hand insight about the conditions of the home.
 With this helpful insight, you both can determine whether this home is a good candidate to go and view.

 Several properties can be viewed in succession on whatever day works best for the both of you.
 Some Realtors® will meet you at the property and have you follow them to other properties that you are viewing.
 Other Realtors® will let you ride with them to tour the properties.
 Just ask up front to determine how your Realtor® works.
 Due to insurance liability, many Realtors® prefer that you ride to the properties in your own car.